MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/example-printticket-document.md

 ---
 title: PrintTicket document example
 author: windows-driver-content
-description: The keywords in this example are for illustration only, although they reflect the Print Schema keywords for 3D manufacturing.
-This PrintTicket is constructed specifically for a hypothetical device represented by the PrintCapabilities document example. ms.assetid: 139CF759-0A94-44A5-97BD-4EFD072220EF
+description: The keywords in this example are for illustration only, although they reflect the Print Schema keywords for 3D manufacturing. ms.assetid: 139CF759-0A94-44A5-97BD-4EFD072220EF
 ---